 Direct Referral Program

-A listing of case opportunities is emailed to interested volunteers on the first and third Wednesdays of each month.
-Case types include bankruptcy, child support issues, consumer law issues, criminal record expungements, discharge upgrades, divorce, driver’s license issues, education cases, estate issues, and legal issues stemming from Superstorm Sandy.
-Volunteer attorneys review the case opportunities list and volunteer for cases that fit their interests, experience levels, and schedules.
+A list of pro bono opportunities are available to VLJ’s panel of volunteer at all times.
+Opportunities range from limited-scope opportunities, to direct representation.
+Case types include bankruptcy, child support issues, consumer law issues, criminal record expungements, divorce, driver’s license issues, education cases, and estate issues.
+Volunteer attorneys review the pro bono opportunities list and volunteer for opportunities that fit their interests, experience levels, and schedules.
 Find out more.